 If hunger hits three hours before bedtime, choosing a light and easily digestible snack can be a wise decision to avoid disrupting your sleep.
 Choose options like a small serving of yogurt, a handful of nuts, or a piece of fruit.
 These choices provide a satisfying and nutritious solution without burdening your digestive system, helping to promote a restful night’s sleep.
 The key is to strike a balance between filling your hunger and choosing foods that won’t interfere with your ability to unwind and enjoy a peaceful night’s rest.

-2 Hours Before Sleep: No Work:
+2 Hours Before Sleep

 Engaging in mentally demanding work close to bedtime can significantly impact the brain’s ability to transition into a relaxed state conducive to sleep.
 The cognitive stimulation from such tasks can heighten stress levels and increase mental alertness, making it difficult for the mind to unwind.
 Its heightened mental activity may contribute to racing thoughts and a sense of restlessness, slowing the natural progression toward a calm and restful state.